gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 More houses had sprouted as time passed, smaller ones built for comfort rather than defense.
-One of these belonged to Special Leaf, the only tortoise within a hundred kays and the village's oldest resident by far.
+One of these belonged to Special Leaf, the only tortoise within a hundred kays and the town's oldest resident by far.

 Maddy would never forget
 the first time her mother and father took her to the Special's house.